boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 The consultant is paid to optimize the shower, not question why you’re showering at all.

 After six months, you’ve reduced the annual shower bill from $1,062 to $955.80.
-The water is mostly cold now, but people only complain in whispers because no one wants to reopen the shower debate.
+The water is mostly cold now, but people only complain in whispers because the shower debate exhausted social capacity.

 **Savings: $106.20/year**
 **Consultant cost: $50,000**
 **Net result: you’re still spending way more than before**

 But...
-Now you have beautifully color-coded shower dashboards and a CTO-grade red button that can end a shower on demand, so that’s something.
+Now you have beautifully color-coded shower dashboards and a CTO-grade red button that can terminate a shower on demand, so that’s something.

 ## The Conference Circuit

 **Conference Talk Title:**
-"From Bathtub Monolith to Communal Shower Mesh: A Transformation Story"
+"From Bathtub Monolith to Communal Shower Mesh: A Transformation Success Story"

 **Abstract:**
 > Join us as we share our journey from legacy bathtub architecture to a modern, shower-native communal platform.
 We’ll cover cost optimization, shower observability, and our migration to a fully managed Shower Mesh.
 Learn how we achieved 99.9% SA (shower availability) while reducing TTC (time-to-clean) by 40%.